tazama-lf/docs/Product/configuration-management.md

 The typology object array contains the following attributes:

 *   `id` is the unique identifier for the typology processor that will be invoked to aggregate the specified rule results into a typology.
-It is possible for a transaction to be routed to a unique typology processor[10](https://frmscoe.atlassian.net/wiki/spaces/FRMS/pages/76906497/Configuration+management#References) that contains specialized functionality related to calculating the specific typology.
+It is possible for a transaction to be routed to a unique typology processor[Ref 10](#ref-10) that contains specialized functionality related to calculating the specific typology.

 *   `cfg` defines the unique typology and the version of its configuration.
 The typology processor is effectively just a generic engine that processes the typology’s configuration to combine rules into a typology in a specific way.
 From a certain perspective, the typology configuration *is* the typology.